 More Details

 As a textile manufacturer specializing in producing flame retardant free fabrics, we know about how fabrics are made and what makes infant car seats tested non-toxic or flame retardant free.
-And we're here to help you understand what non-toxic car seats are and how they qualify as such.
+And we're here to help you understand what non-toxic infant car seats are and how they qualify as such.
 Our experts have put together all the key information below.
 Let’s learn more about it!

 We have collaborated with several infant car seat brands such as Nuna, Uppababy, Britax, Chicco, Clek, Maxi-Cosi, etc. Below are the infant car seat models that are flame retardant free.
 (The order does not indicate which brand is better.)